Mehdi856/demo-web-ikour/README.md

 # demo-web-ikour
-demo for the ikout school website
+demo for the private additional courses scholls in algeria (ikours)